The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 \subsection{Realisation}

 We next turn to the question of realisation of invariants of the above type.
-In \S \ref{subsec:realise} we apply a minor modification of Sullivan's methods for the realisation of rational models by closed simply-connected manifolds \cite[Theorem 13.2]{sullivan77} to obtain the following result on realisation by \tkc{} manifolds.
+In \S \ref{subsec:realise} we apply a modification of Sullivan's methods for the realisation of rational models by closed simply-connected manifolds \cite[Theorem 13.2]{sullivan77} to obtain Theorem~\ref{thm:realisation} below on realisation by \tkc{} manifolds.
+The proof of Theorem \ref{thm:realisation} relies on work Su~\cite{su09}.

+Note that when the dimension is divisible by 4 there are additional \emph{a priori} necessary conditions.
+If $H^*$ is a $4k$-dimensional Poincar\'e duality algebra then $H^{2k}$ inherits the structure of a non-degenerate quadratic form over $\Q$ once we choose a generator $\alpha \in (H^{4k})^\vee$.
+To realise the algebra as the rational cohomology of a closed oriented manifold, it is clearly necessary that we can choose $\alpha$ so that $H^{2k}$ is isometric over $\Q$ to a non-singular integral form (equivalently to a diagonal form $\Sigma \pm \! x_i^2$).
+If we also want to prescribe rational Pontrjagin classes, then we must be able to choose $\alpha$ so that in addition the associated Pontrjagin numbers are integers which satisfy Hirzebruch's signature theorem and which are the Pontrjagin numbers of some closed \tkc{} manifold.